PrasadDuvvi/CloudFormsPOC-1/poc.md

       * Create a schedule for the Custom Report to run.
       * Queue report, if customer desires.
 * Compute
    * Tour the user interface.
    * Provision an Instance for a customer.
 (If Desired)
    * Set a 'Retirement' date on the provision system (If Desired)
    * Start a 'SmartState Analysis' on selected VMs.
 * Policy Management
+   * Implement pre-agreed upon Compliance or Control Policy.
+   * Test policy against agreed upon VM.
+   * Apply policy against agreed upon VM.

 ## Advanced POC